Acne and Pimples studies in San Diego

 Retinoid Acne Treatment

-Retinoid is a vitamin A derivative that treats blackheads and whiteheads, typically the first signs of a breakout.
-While mostly a prescription acne treatment., retinoid can be found in the over the counter version of Differin.
-Using a retinoid can lead to some slight skin irritation.
+Retinoids are vitamin A derivatives that treat blackheads and whiteheads, typically the first signs of a breakout.
+While most are prescription acne treatments, retinoids can now be found in an over the counter version known as Differin.
+Differin used to be a prescription product but is now available without a prescription.
+Be cautious, however, using a retinoid can lead to some slight skin irritation.

 Topical or Oral Medications to Treat Acne

 Antibiotics applied to the skin or in pill form taken orally reduce inflammation of the skin and reduces bacteria on the surface of the skin.
 The most effective use of antibiotics is to combine them with either retinoids or benzoyl peroxide.
 Some side effects of using acne medications are high cholesterol, birth defects, and dry skin, so these medications are reserved only for those with severe acne that did not respond to other treatments.

 Sometimes a pimple breaks through and you don’t have time to head to the dermatologist for a prescription medication.
 However, if you look around the house you may find you have some tools to fight acne right at your house.

 Green Tea is one of the stronger antioxidants and can be used as a tool to combat acne.
 Place a bag of green tea over the breakout or use a cooled cup of green tea for best results.